 We are here because . . .

-. . . is an inspiring and moving collection of online video and other testimonies, filmed, recorded, edited and produced by Black/women of colour, who are service users and volunteers with Black Women’s Rape Action Project.
-The testimonies are the product of an invaluable process whereby women from different backgrounds worked together, developed technical skills, and learnt from each other.
+. . . is an inspiring and moving collection of online video and other testimonies, filmed, recorded, edited and produced by Black/women of colour, - many are are active members of All African Women’s Group a self-help group of women asylum seekers.
+Together with volunteers all the testimonies were produced by women.
+They are the product of an invaluable process enabling women from different backgrounds to work together, developed technical skills, and learn from each other.
+The evidence they provide shines a spotlight on a brutal and hostile immigration system - designed to make people destitute, in order to detain and deport them back to the countries they fled in fear of their lives.

 Yarl's Wood hunger strikers speak out . . .